dppmackay9/CS4HS/README.md

 - Best Case: When data is already sorted; O(n)
 - Worst Case: When data is reversed: O(n^2)
 - Average Case: When the data is partially sorted O(n^2)

-#### Performance of Merge Sort:
-- Best Case: O(log n)
-- Worst Case: O(log n)
-- Average Case: O(log n)
-It's the same for all cases because merge sort only halves and then merges the list no matter how big or small it is.